-Any organization opting for face-to-face and virtual training as part of their learning strategy will need to use training software of some description.
-Training software can meet all sorts of training requirements and be used in all sectors and use cases.
+Any organization opting for face-to-face and virtual training as part of their learning strategy will need to use the best training software to make it efficient and effective.
+Training technology can meet all sorts of training requirements and be used in all industries and use cases.

-Below, we will explore what training software is, the features and benefits, how you can use it to address your training needs and more!
+Below, we will explore various types of training software, the most important features and benefits, how to decide which will best meets your specific needs and more!

 - What is training software?